Overview of MODA (MOdule Detection in Dynamic Networks Algorithm) and Examples of Implementation

 4 Module evolution and detection:

 At each time step, module evolution is tracked and changing modules are detected.
-Module evolution is performed using community detection algorithms (e.g., the Louvain method described in “Overview of the Louvain Method and Examples of Applications and Implementations, LPA described in “About LPA“, and the Girvan-Newman algorithm described in “About the Girvan-Newman Algorithm“, etc.).
+Module evolution is performed using community detection algorithms (e.g., the Louvain method described in “Overview of the Louvain Method and Examples of Applications and Implementations, LPA described in “Overview of LPA and examples of algorithms and implementations“, and the Girvan-Newman algorithm described in “About the Girvan-Newman Algorithm“, etc.).
 The module detection at each time step is performed using the Girvan-Newman algorithm.
 Module detection at each time step is based on the results of the previous step.

 5. Membership Tracking: